-- a) Where the quantity of the fire-extinguishing medium is required to protect more than one space, the quantity of medium available need not be more than the largest quantity required for any one space so protected; - b) the volume of starting air receivers, converted to free air volume, is to be added to the gross volume of the machinery space when calculating the necessary quantity of the fire-extinguishing medium.
-Alternatively, a discharge pipe from the safety valves may be fitted and led directly to the open air;

-- c) means are to be provided for the crew to safely check the quantity of the fireextinguishing medium in the containers; - d) containers for the storage of fire-extinguishing medium and associated pressure designed components are to be to pressure codes of practice to satisfaction of Tasneef having regard to their locations and maximum ambient temprature exprected in service. - e) Storage room of the extinguishing medium:
+- a) Where the quantity of the fire-extinguishing medium is required to protect more than one space, the quantity of medium available need not be more than the largest quantity required for any one space so protected; - b) the volume of starting air receivers, converted to free air volume, is to be added to the gross volume of the machinery space when calculating the necessary quantity of the fireextinguishing medium.
+Alternatively, a discharge pipe from the safety valves may be fitted and led directly to the open air; - c) means are to be provided for the crew to safely check the quantity of the fire-extinguishing medium in the containers; - d) containers for the storage of fire-extinguishing medium and associated pressure components are to be designed to pressure codes of practice to the satisfaction of Tasneef having regard to their locations and maximum ambient temperatures expected in service;

-when the fire-extinguishing medium is stored outside a protected space, it is to be stored in a room which is located behind the forward collision bulkhead and is used for no other purposes.
+e) storage rooms of fire-extinguishing medium: when the fire-extinguishing medium is stored outside a protected space, it is to be stored in a room which is located behind the forward collision bulkhead and is used for no other purposes.
 Any entrance to such a storage room is to preferably be from the open deck and is to be independent of the protected space.
 If the storage space is located below deck, it is to be located no more than one deck below the open deck and is to be directly accessible by a stairway or ladder from the open deck.
 Spaces which are located below deck or spaces where access from the open deck is not provided are to be fitted with a mechanical ventilation system designed to take exhaust air from the bottom of the space and sized to provide at least 6 air changes per hour.
-Access doors are to open bulkheads outwards. and and decks. including doors and other means of closing opening therein. which any form the boundaries between such rooms and adjacent enclosed spaces are to be gas-tight.
+Access doors are to open outwards, and bulkheads and decks, including doors and other means of closing any opening therein, which form the boundaries between such rooms and adjacent enclosed spaces are to be gas-tight.
 For the purpose of structural fire protection, such storage rooms are to be treated as fire control stations.